MoneyByte/MoneyByte/README.md

 CoinGecko: https://www.coingecko.com/en/coins/moneybyte

-Exchanges MON is available on (as of 1/1/2023): GravieX, SouthXchange, and UnnamedExchange.
+Exchanges MON is available on (as of 1/1/2024): GravieX, Xeggex, and Stakecube.

 For compiling on different architectures, see the docs/build-os documents.
 Otherwise, view releases page for windows qt-wallets.